Properly give care to those who identify as LGBTQIA who come in for dialysis professionally -Dialysis clinics

 Tulip's Story

 2. My name is Tulip I identify as a cisgender male.
-Meaning I accept that I am a male.
-I just love to cross-dress.
+Meaning I accept that I am a male, I just love to cross-dress.
 It's been my thing ever since I was 20 years old and I am currently 40.
-I've been through hell in my younger days and I take special comfort in this lifestyle.
+I've been through hell in my younger days and I take special comfort in this lifestyle as a crossdresser.
 I usually don't care what people think of me but when I came to dialysis one day, a per-diem nurse name Mat made a comment that was unprofessional and ticked me off.
 As I passed Mat I heard him make a statement to another nurse.
 He said he didn't want to be anywhere around me and was asking if that other nurse can give me the prescribed meds for my TX once I am on the machine.
 Upon hearing this I lost control and told him off.
 I am not looking to date him or be with him.
 Why wouldn't he want to give me my meds?
 The cops were called on me and they tried to diffuse the situation but in the end, I was asked to go to the hospital for tx because I was now viewed as a threat.
 I hate my life.

 Let's talk Conclusion-